JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 </tab>
 </tabs>

-> You can use Emmet-like syntax to generate plural resources.
+> IDE tip: You can use Emmet-like syntax to generate plural resources.
 > For example, use `plurals`, `p`, or `:` to generate a default empty string template.
 > If you work in `values-en/strings.xml`, the IDE automatically detects locale, the required quantities,
 > and that English only requires `one` and `other`.